preparation and aftercare

 • Moisturize daily (this is the most important step for an even fade)

-• 2-3 days before your appointment, take a warm shower or bath and allow your skin to soak for several minutes
+• 2–3 days before your appointment, take a shower or bath and allow your skin to soak for several minutes.
+Soaking in a hot bath for 20 minutes before exfoliating will work best if you have a lot of remaining tan to remive.

 • Use a gentle exfoliating mitt to buff away remaining color